 Before deploying MongoDB in a production environment, consider the Production Notes document which offers performance considerations and configuration recommendations for production MongoDB deployments.

-To manually install MongoDB Community Edition from the
+Follow these steps to manually install MongoDB Community Edition from

 - ulimit Considerations

 - Most Unix-like operating systems limit the system resources that a